Alex Sogard: Professional

 The Houston Astros selected Sogard in the 26th round of the 2010 MLB Draft.
 Alex was also drafted by the Diamondbacks in 2008 but did not sign.
 Sogard continued winning in pro ball as his Short Season Valley Cats won the N.Y.
 Penn League in 2010.
 Alex continued his ascent through the Astros minor league system playing for a strong Lexington Legends team in 2011, AA Corpus Christi in 2012, and AAA Oklahoma City in 2013.
 After the 2013 season, they assigned him to the Arizona Fall League.

 Sogard was traded to the Arizona Diamondbacks for Cesar Carrasco on July 7, 2014.

 Sogard would play the 2015 season for the St. Paul Saints and the Wichita Wingnuts of the American Association of Independent Professional Baseball.

 Coaching career

 On August 9, 2016, Sogard began his coaching career as an assistant at Wright State University.

 On July 6, 2018, Sogard was promoted to head coach of the Wright State Raiders.

+In 2020, Sogard was named Horizon League Coach of the Year for the first time.
+On May 25, 2021, Sogard was named Horizon League Coach of the Year for a second consecutive year, after leading Wright State to the Horizon League title.

+On May 23, 2023, Sogard was named Horizon League Coach of the Year for the third time, after Wright State's 22–8 season and top seed in the 2023 Horizon League baseball tournament.